Photo by Chris Epting

 "Dad," she says, her voice curt.
 "I have some news.
 Bad news."

 I brace myself.
-The last time we started a conversation like this was when I'd called to tell her that Sheila had died in her sleep.
+The last time we started a conversation like this was when I'd called to tell her Sheila had died in her sleep.
 Something changed between us after that, grief not joining us as it normally did loved ones.
 For Dipti, who had not seen her mother's deterioration, the shock was devastating, the death abrupt.
 She howled while I remained stoic, having watched my wife fade away, her death a blessed release for her.
-When I told her that I'd miss her mother, too, she replied, "But you're not even crying."
-Dipti doesn't know that Sheila saw me in the most loving role of my life, as a husband, and without that identity I've never be a whole person again.
+When I told her I'd miss her mother, too, she replied, "But you're not even crying."
+Dipti doesn't know Sheila saw me in the most loving role of my life, as a husband, and without that identity I've never be a whole person again.